-If you are like myself, you may be overwhelmed when storing your seasonal decor!
-It’s so fun to decorate but having to put everything away after Christmas is not only sad, but very daunting.
+It’s so fun to decorate each season, but having to put everything away after Christmas is not only sad but very daunting.

 In addition, you will find some helpful tips to save space and transition into winter decorating.

-You may be storing Christmas decor right now or you will be soon.
-Now is the prefect time to get your seasonal decor organized.
+You may be storing Christmas decor right now, or you will be soon.
+Now is the perfect time to get your seasonal decor organized.